640 South State StreetDover, Delaware 19901

 Are at risk for kidney disease

-Your doctor may also order a urine albumin-to-creatinine ratio test, which measures the ratio of protein to waste in your urine.
-Your doctor may also order an ultrasound of your kidneys and blood tests, such as antinuclear antibody or complement, to check for conditions that cause kidney problems.
+Your healthcare provider may also order a urine albumin-to-creatinine ratio test, which measures the ratio of protein to waste in your urine.
+Your provider may also order an ultrasound of your kidneys.
+He or she may also order blood tests, such as antinuclear antibody or complement, to check for conditions that cause kidney problems.

 This test requires a 24-hour urine sample.
 For this type of urine sample, you must collect all the urine you make in 24 hours.
 Empty your bladder completely first thing in the morning without collecting it and note the time.
 Then collect your urine every time you go to the bathroom for the next 24 hours.